akshayprakash13git/deel-doding-assignment/README.md

 - The server is running with [nodemon](https://nodemon.io/), which will automatically restart whenever you modify and save a file.
 - The database provider is SQLite, which will store data in a file local to your repository called `database.sqlite3`.
 The ORM [Sequelize](http://docs.sequelizejs.com/) is used on top of it.
 You should interact with Sequelize. **Please spend some time reading the Sequelize documentation before starting the exercise.**
 - To authenticate users, use the `getProfile` middleware located under `src/middleware/getProfile.js`.
 Users are authenticated by passing `profile_id` in the request header.
-Once authenticated, the user's profile will be available under `req.profile`.
+Once authenticated, the user's profile will be available under `request.profile`.
 Ensure that only users associated with a contract can access their respective contracts.
 - The server is running on port 3001.

 ## APIs to Implement